t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 The FTC staff report on Internet of Things - Privacy & Security in a Connected World {{FTCreport}} and the Article 29 Working Party Opinion 8/2014 on the on Recent Developments on the Internet of Things {{Article29}} also document the challenges for secure remote software update of IoT devices.
 They note that even providing such a software update capability may add new vulnerabilities for constrained devices.
 For example, a buffer overflow vulnerability in the implementation of a software update protocol (TR69) {{TR69}} and an expired certificate in a hub device {{wink}} demonstrate how the software update process itself can introduce vulnerabilities.

 While powerful IoT devices that run general purpose operating systems can make use of sophisticated software update mechanisms known from the desktop world, a more considerate effort is needed for resource-constrained devices that don't have any operating system and are typically not equipped with a memory management unit or similar tools.

-The IAB also organized a workshop to understand the challenges for secure software update of IoT devices.
+It is important to mention previous and ongoing work in the area of secure software and firmware updates at the IETF. {{RFC4108}} describes how Cryptographic Message Syntax (CMS) {{RFC3852}} can be used to protect firmware packages.
+The IAB has also organized a workshop to understand the challenges for secure software update of IoT devices.
 A summary of the workshop and the proposed next steps have been documented {{iotsu}}.
+Finally, a new working group called Firmware UpDate (fud) {{WG-FUD}} is currently being chartered at the IETF.
+The working group aims to standardize a new version {{RFC4108}} that reflects the best current practices for firmware update based on experience with IoT deployments.
+It will specifically work on describing an IoT firmware update architecture and specifying a manifest format that contains meta-data about the firmware update package.

 ## Verifying device behavior {#sec5-5}